joerg-schneider/airtunnel/README.md

 This is as straight forward as it gets, just reading in input data and writing it with the output format.

-More interesting is the script to build the `enrollment_summary` aggregation:
+More interesting is the script `enrollment_summary.py` that performs the aggregation:

 ````python
 import pandas as pd